jaredgk/PPP/docs/source/PPP_pages/model.rst

 Model File and Creation
 =======================

-A unique benefit of the PPP is the ability to use the Model files.
-Model files are JSON-based files used to store population models and their relevant details, such as: the populations within the model; the individuals in each population; the population tree; and other potential meta-data as needed.
-Model files allow the PPP functions to automatically assign various parameters and serves as the repository for all model-related information.
+A core aspect of the PPP is the use of Model files, JSON-based files used to assign and store **population models**.
+A population model primarily consists of: the populations within the model; the individuals in each population; and a population tree.
+Model files offer various benefits within the PPP: i) automatic assignment of relevant populations, individuals, or other potential meta-data; ii) simplifed process to examine multiple models; and iii) a single repository of all relevant meta-data.

+Model files may be created and edited using our model creator.

 .. toctree::
    :maxdepth: 1